 Arrest and Imprisonment

-Anyone arrested for a crime and facing charges will have their SSI benefits stopped after one month of incarceration.
+Anyone arrested for a crime and facing charges will have their SSI benefits stopped after 1 month of incarceration.
 Benefits will then resume upon proof of release.
 If the recipient is released, later convicted of their crime, and sentenced to further imprisonment, their benefits will once again terminate after a month of incarceration and resume again upon release.

-Disability benefits not part of SSI, such as retirement, SSDI, or survivor benefits, will cease upon conviction for a crime.
+Disability benefits not part of SSI, such as retirement, SSDI, or survivor benefits, will cease upon conviction of a crime.
 So, an individual can be incarcerated and charged with a crime, but their benefits will not stop until they have been formally convicted.

 Note that certain felony crimes, including defrauding the SSA, will automatically cause your benefits to terminate for life.
 The SSA rigorously investigates and presses charges for all attempts to defraud them.